narslab/mobile-emissions-typology/README.md

 ## Usage

  **Emissions Prediction Modeling:**
-   Use the models provided to estimate emissions for different MSAs:
+   Use the models provided to predict emissions for different MSAs, grouping a MSA to the specific type:

    ```bash
    XGboost-prediction-model.ipynb